LightWind1/DIN-SQL/README.md

 ## setup
-To run this project, use the following commands:
+To run this project, first change your api_key and base_url in DIN-SQL.py, then use the following commands:

 ```
 $ pip3 install -r requirements.txt